Elao/ElaoFormTranslationBundle/README.md

 How to use it:
 --------------

-In order to generate automatically translation keys, you have 2 options :
+In order to generate automatically translation keys, you have 2 options:

 #### Per field generation: